How I Transferred Money to Spain to Buy a Property and Paid Zero in Fees

 When you’re buying property in Spain as a UK buyer, one of the least glamorous but most consequential decisions you’ll make is how to move your money.
-The purchase price, the taxes, the notary fees — all of it needs to arrive in euros, in Spain, on time.
+The purchase price, the ITP tax, the notary fees — all of it needs to arrive in euros, in Spain, on time.
 And the method you choose will either cost you hundreds of pounds or nothing at all.

 We converted the full purchase sum for our Alicante property in summer 2025.
 We paid zero in conversion fees.
 Here’s exactly how, and how it compares to the main alternatives.